Culture A concert of bells is played until January 1st in the streets of Nantes, as part of the first edition of Voyage en hiver

 The experience is completely new and surely surprised more than one.
 This Thursday at the end of the day, the ringing of bells was heard simultaneously or almost in different districts of Nantes, until the hypercentre.
 At 6:32 p.m. sharp, the bell towers of the All-Aids Churches. the East and Sainte-Anne àgrave; the West who woke up first, sinking little by little little city dukes in the spirit of Christmas.
-The powerful sound then went through the city, from building to building, before the tinkle was heard from the side.
+The powerful sound then went through the city, from birth to birth, before the ringing was heard from the side.
 Of the loire.
 “What is going on, asks a group of girlfriends, at the foot of the Sainte-Croix church.
 There is a wedding at; this time or what?”

 No question for these bells, which will ring for about twenty minutes every evening until January 1, to celebrate a union or even to tell the time.
 This Thursday, they rather signaled the launch of the first edition of Le Voyage en hiver. À On the occasion of the cultural event, the contemporary artist Dominique Blais has indeed imagined; this “sound journey” by reactivating the bells of the Nantes churches, some of which no longer had the habit or even the ability to to play.